Dental care - adultTeeth - caring for; Oral hygiene; Dental hygiene

 - Periodontitis , is the destruction of the ligaments and bone that support the teeth, often leading to tooth loss

 - Abscesses, pain, inability to use teeth

-- A variety of health problems outside the mouth, from preterm labor to heart disease
+- Other health problems outside the mouth, from preterm labor to heart disease

 Healthy teeth are clean and have no cavities.
 Healthy gums are pink and firm.
 To maintain healthy teeth and gums, follow these steps:

 - Keep dentures, retainers, and other appliances clean.
-This includes regular brushing and may include soaking them in a cleansing solution.
+This includes brushing them regularly.
+You may also need to soak them in a cleansing solution.

 Ask your dentist:

-- What toothbrush you should use, and where your problem areas are located.
+- What kind of toothbrush you should use, and how to brush your teeth well .
 Ask if an electric tooth brush is right for you.
-Such brushes have been shown to clean teeth better than manual tooth brushes.
+Electric tooth brushes have been shown to clean teeth better than manual toothbrushes.